Skip to the main content area Skip to the footer section

 AI Helping Students

-As the name states, this category aims to aid students in learning directly.
-Education technology, or edtech, like tablets, whiteboard tools, and online forums, is already accessible by most students.
+As the name suggests, this category aims to aid students in their learning directly.
+Edtech tools, such as tablets, whiteboard tools, and online forums, are already accessible to most students.
 AI can be used to bolster such edtech by:

 • Tailoring students' learning to their needs, pace, strengths, culture, and interests.